 But now it’s an amount of money that seems to be more necessary than imaginary.
 Not only do many middle-class homes these days cost upwards of a million dollars, the same sum is also often set as the benchmark for a nest egg that'll give a secure retirement or a life insurance payout that'll support one's dependants should he or she die.

 However, there's a problem: what is now increasingly part of our reality is no easier to achieve in the present moment.
 For many of us, the idea of saving S$1 million seems unlikely, especially with our current financial burdens, exacerbated by rising costs of living.

 Fortunately, the magic of compound interest still holds true.

 Of cupcakes and compound interest

 Let’s talk about compound interest in the form of a fairy tale.

-Once upon a time, there was a thirtysomething woman called Cinderlian who was given a dozen cupcakes.
+Once upon a time, there was a woman in her 30s called Cinderlian who was given a dozen cupcakes.
 She was very happy with them and showed them off to her fairy godmother.